joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 ### Adding Mutations

-Lets add some simple mutations to increment and decrement the `:point` field of the various characters:
+Lets add some simple mutations to increment and decrement the `:points` field of the various characters:

 ```clj